awsdocs/aws-cloudformation-user-guide/doc_source/cfn-console-create-stacks-quick-create-links.md

 `templateURL`
 Required\.
 Specifies the URL of the stack template\.
 URL encoding is supported, but it isn't required\.

+The URL must point to a template with a maximum size of 1 MB that is stored in an S3 bucket that you have read permissions to and that is located in the same region as the stack\.
+The URL can be a maximum of 1024 characters long\.

 `stackName`
 Optional\.
 Specifies the stack name\.
 A stack name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 It must start with an alphabetic character and can't be longer than 128 characters\.